codescapade/codescapade.github.io/src/projects/lumi-game-engine.md

 draft: false
 ---

 Lumi is a 2D game engine I'm working on.
 I'm using Haxe to write it and it uses WebGL for rendering.
-I tried to make it flexible so you can decide yourself how to use it.
+I tried to make it flexible so you can decide how to use it.
 It is a combination of the things I liked from the other game engines I have used over the years.

 I based Lumi on my previous engine Aeons.
 I'm no longer using Kha as a base framework, so less dependencies but Lumi only has a web target for now.